badalmer/Seshat/README.md

 I take notes using vimwiki and created this script to open any of my notes quickly no mater what folder I was in on my terminal

 When I wanted to look at one of my notes previously, I had to open vim => open my wiki file => look for the note I wanted => open it, then I could read it.
-This weekend I thought, wouldn't it be great if a tiny mouse named after the Egyptian goddess of libraries would simply fetch me exactly the not I wanted?
+This weekend I thought, wouldn't it be great if a tiny mouse named after the Egyptian goddess of libraries would simply fetch me exactly the note I wanted?
 So I made Seshat :)

 I've used the **difflib get_close_matches** library so if you type the title of the note you want but mess up slightly Seshat can figure out what you want.